grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Right Cap," said Bastian, rolling the rudder control wheel in his hands to port as the compass on the wall of gauges started to swing.

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 [//]: # (### They think they are finally sneaking away from the pursuers)

-Percy moved down to the sonar station and for the next hour or so Hemi reported charges being dropped in waves with Percy standing behind him watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
-"It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago."
-Hemi said mapping an image in his head of the rough location of the dozens of explosions he had heard.
+Percy moved down to the sonar station and for the next hour or so Hemi reported charges being dropped in waves, while Percy stood behind him watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
+"It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago," Hemi said mapping an image in his head of the rough location of the dozens of explosions he had heard.

-"It could be the sub with the ram is now hiding on the fuckin' bottom themselves."
-Percy replied.
-"The Stilt City Authority ships probably lost them in that fucking brown muck water from the river outflow, and are hoping a random charge will force them to the fuckin' surface."
+"It could be the _Grackle_ is now hiding on the bottom themselves," Percy replied.
+"The Stilt City Authority ships probably lost them in that brown muck water from the river outflow, and are hoping a random charge will force them to the surface."

 "That does not seem entirely likely to be successful," said Hemi.

-"...But if it fucking forces them to hole up for any significant length of time then we have a shot at never being found by those fucknuts again.
-The Stilt City Authority boats incapacitating the sub with the ram would surely be a blessing from fucking hell, but just losing them will be fucking good enough for me."
+"...But if it forces them to hole up for any significant length of time then we have a shot at never being found by those fucknuts again.
+The Stilt City Authority boats incapacitating the sub with the ram would surely be a blessing from hell, but just losing them will be good enough for me."

 As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect's_ position.
-They crawled at a painfully slow, but very discreet, three knots on the more or less random northerly course Bastian had chosen for them for the rest of the daylight hours.
-By dark they had left the noise of the depth charges far behind them, along with any kind of contact or signal that the sub with the ram continued to pursue them.
+They crawled at a painfully slow, but very discreet, three knots on the more or less random northerly course Bastian had chosen for the rest of the daylight hours.
+By dark they had left the noise of the depth charges far behind, along with any kind of contact or signal that they might still be pursued.

 Percy was feeling more confident.
-After they gained the full cover of darkness, she brought the boat to the surface, and they turned the diesels over.
+After gaining the full cover of darkness, she brought the boat to the surface, and they turned the diesels over.
 She pushed the _Prospect_ up to its full 15 knots.
 She wanted to cover as much of the distance across the continental shelf as she could under the cover of darkness.

 Hemi took a sighting off a star with his sextant and he and Percy fixed their exact position on the chart.
 They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise, but they would be close.
 Percy could not let herself truly feel like they had lost their pursuers until they could get back to running in deep water during the day.

-They cruised through the blackness.
+They cruised through the dark.
 Percy had the red night lighting on in the control room and sonar compartment, and she had them keep the control room hatch closed to minimize any chance of the red light escaping from the top of the sail and giving their position away.
 She even forbade smoking on the bridge of the sail for fear of the lit coal being spotted, depriving her crew of one of the very visceral pleasures of running a vessel on the surface in a warm climate.

 A few times during the night they had to shut down the radar unit because it detected other radar scans washing over them.
-These waters were fairly heavily trafficked though, and that was to be expected.
+These waters were fairly heavily trafficked, and that was to be expected.
 Percy was not going to let random radar contacts worry her unless another vessel was detected moving towards their position.

 [//]: # (I think, like sonar, there is a difference between a radar _receiver_ and a transmitter.
 But what the fuck.
 I guess shutting it down just implies that they wanted to be using their radar transmitter, but realized it was too risky when they saw other vessel's radar transmitting.)

 Before the eastern sky even began to lighten they submerged and dove to just off the bottom of the continental shelf again.
-At about 60 meters down, they resumed their slow underwater crawl towards the end of the shelf at five knots.
+At about 60 meters down, they resumed their slow underwater crawl, heading towards the edge of the shelf at five knots.
 Hemi estimated they still had four hours to go before they were out over the deep parts of the central ocean again.

-As Percy and Gregory were finishing trimming the tanks to hold the _Prospect_ steady just off the bottom, Cassandra arrived in the sonar compartment with a metal cup full of coffee that she was gingerly moving between burning fingers.
+As Percy and Gregory were finishing trimming the tanks to hold the _Prospect_ a steady height above the bottom, Cassandra arrived in the sonar compartment with a metal cup full of coffee that she was gingerly moving between burning fingers.
 With red-rimmed eyes she relieved Bastian who had been staring vacantly at the swirl of the radar sweep for the last three hours while Cassandra was in her rack.
 He gratefully handed over the station to her as she began her six hour daytime shift on sonar, even though up on the surface nobody would describe it as daytime yet.

 [//]: # (### The sub with the ram is after them on the surface; they continue the run along the shelf)

 It was very quiet in the sonar compartment.
 Cassandra yawned as she put the headset on, and powered up the sonar unit.
-She slowly scanned around them 360 degrees, and then back and forth behind them while flipping various filters on and off.
+She slowly scanned around them 360 degrees, and then back and forth behind while flipping the now-habitual array of filters on and off.
 All the filters did was change the tone of the silence.
-They had made enough distance into the emptier parts of the ocean during the night that there was nothing out there to be heard now.
+The boat had made enough distance into the emptier parts of the ocean during the night that there was nothing out there to be heard now.

-She listened to the empty hiss of static in her ears modulated by the swish of the _Prospect's_ prop when the sonar was pointed anywhere towards the back of the boat.
-The static was underpinned by the low hum of the electric motors.
+She listened to the empty hiss of static in her ears modulated by the swish of the _Prospect's_ prop when the sonar was pointed anywhere in the neighborhood of the stern.
+The static was underpinned by the familiar low hum of the electric motors.
 She closed her eyes, and an hour passed while her mind was out beyond the boat floating in completely empty acoustic space.

 Some more time passed.
 She may have even fallen asleep in her chair.
-But when she heard the growl of a long-off diesel engine coming through the sonar she suddenly became alert.
+But when she heard the growl of a long-off diesel engine coming through the sonar she was suddenly alert.
 Her mind snapped back from the ethereal world it had been floating in, and her attention came down on the sonar contact the way a beam of light could go from wide to narrow as the focus of a lens changed.

 She ran the mics back and forth across the bearing of the contact until she had it dead to center.
-She flipped filters and the noise from the _Prospect_ faded away and she could concentrate exclusively around the sound of the contact behind them.
+She flipped filters, and the noise from the _Prospect_ faded away and she could concentrate exclusively on the sound of the contact behind them.

 Hemi was standing at the navigation table holding a cup of coffee and reviewing the charts to figure out the best course to take them to the point where they were to rendezvous with Shakes.

 Cassandra turned to him.
-"Hemi, if I didn't know better, I'd say the sub with the ram is on the surface behind us... again."
+"Hemi, if I didn't know better, I'd say the _Grackle_ is on the surface behind us... again."

-Hemi turned and lifted the spare headset the long distance up to his head.
+Hemi turned and raised the spare headset to the altitude of his head.
 He held one earpiece over his ear with one hand and listened while running the fingers of his other hand through his beard.
 "That is indeed them."
 He sat down next to Cassandra and somewhat tiredly put both earpieces over his ears.
 He focused on what he was hearing.
 "Go get the Captain from her cabin."
-He said to Cassandra.

 A few minutes later Cassandra and Percy's entrance to the sonar compartment was preceded by a string of oaths Percy was sending out ahead of her as she made her way through her boat.